jbinto/bikeways/README.md

 cap staging deploy
 ```

 Note: The specs are **run locally**, not on the remote server (seems strange, but it's also strange to have a test runner on a production server).
-If there are spec troubles, ensure you are in the Rails root and run `RAILS_ENV=test bundle exec db:reset`, this should fix things.
+If there are spec troubles, ensure you are in the Rails root and run `bundle exec rake test:all:db`, this should fix things.

 The deploy command "should" perform all necessary work if starting from scratch.